Peddler

 - Vendor Transaction Status API (v1): Check transaction status

-api = Peddler.vendor_orders(aws_region, access_token)
+api = Peddler.vendor_orders.new(aws_region, access_token)

 orders = api.get_purchase_orders(